catarak/creating-digital-instruments-in-max/README.md

 - What is the most recently invented instrument?

 ## Introduction
 This workshop will focus on using Max software to create custom digital musical instruments.
 Starting from a beginners standpoint, we will introduce Max and cover the basics of the software, then focus on creating experimental sounds by manipulating provided field recordings and/or student’s own audio recordings.
 Some processing techniques that will be covered are delay, feedback, and filtering, as well as how to create a simple vocoder and sequencer.
-We will also show how to interact with these programs using external devices with a simple interface.
-At the end of the workshop, students should understand how to create their own digital musical instruments that can be played by anyone using an external device.
+We will also show how to interact with these programs through a simple, custom interface.
+At the end of the workshop, students should understand how to create their own digital musical instruments that can be played by anyone.
 By creating a final interface that is simple to understand and interact with, these digital instruments become accessible to the vast majority of people.
 No musical or programming knowledge is required to create sound.
 In general, classical musical instruments have complex designs that can be intimidating to approach, require certain physicality to use, and take years of practice to understand.
 The end goal of this workshop is to create a musical instrument that anyone can play through a few simple button presses.

-Approximately 3 hours will be spent learning the software and various audio techniques.
-The last hour will be dedicated to open lab time where students can work on their own projects, using the tools they just learned.

 ### Target Audience / Prerequisite & Pre-Assessment
 High school students, ages 14+.
 No prerequisites required.
 Please have Max 8 and Audacity installed on your machine before the start of class.